MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-and-motion-controllers-in-directx.md

 The SpatialInteractionManager's job is to provide access to [SpatialInteractionSources](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.spatial.spatialinteractionsource), which represent a source of input.
 There are three kinds of SpatialInteractionSources available in the system.
 * **Hand** represents a user's detected hand.
 Hand sources offer different features based on the device, ranging from basic gestures on HoloLens to fully articulated hand tracking on HoloLens 2.
 * **Controller** represents a paired motion controller.
-Motion controllers can offer a variety of capabilities, for example: Select triggers, Menu buttons, Grasp buttons, touchpads and thumbsticks.
+Motion controllers can offer a variety of capabilities.
+For example: Select triggers, Menu buttons, Grasp buttons, touchpads and thumbsticks.
 * **Voice** represents the user's voice speaking system-detected keywords.
 For example, this source will inject a Select press and release whenever the user says "Select".

 Per-frame data for a source is represented by the  [SpatialInteractionSourceState](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.spatial.spatialinteractionsourcestate) interface.
 There are two different ways to access this data, depending on whether you want to use an event-driven or polling-based model in your application.